c-commerce/dive-action/README.md

 dive action is an action that allows developers who develop Docker image to run [dive](https://github.com/wagoodman/dive) on GitHub Actions. dive is a tool for exploring a docker image, layer contents, and discovering ways to shrink the size of your Docker/OCI image.
 Integrating dive into your CI will let you reduce your container image size as early as possible.

+## Shout Out

+This action was forked from https://github.com/yuichielectric/dive-action and was slightly enhanced.

 ## **Usage**

 ### Inputs